Former Theranos CEO Holmes convicted of fraud and conspiracy

 SAN JOSE, Calif.
 (AP) — In a case that exposed Silicon Valley’s culture of hubris and hype, Elizabeth Holmes was convicted Monday of duping investors into believing her startup Theranos had developed a revolutionary medical device that could detect a multitude of diseases and conditions from a few drops of blood.

-A jury convicted Holmes, who was CEO throughout the company’s turbulent 15-year history, on two counts of wire fraud and two counts of conspiracy to commit fraud after seven days of deliberation.
+A jury convicted Holmes, who was CEO throughout the company’s turbulent 15-year history, on three counts of wire fraud and one counts of conspiracy to commit fraud after seven days of deliberation.
 The 37-year-old was acquitted on four other counts of fraud and conspiracy that alleged she deceived patients who paid for Theranos blood tests, too.

 The verdict came after the eight men and four women on the jury spent three months sitting through a complex trial that featured reams of evidence and 32 witnesses — including Holmes herself.
 She now faces up to 20 years in prison for each count, although legal experts say she is unlikely to receive the maximum sentence.

-Note: This story has been updated to correct the counts on which Elizabeth Holmes was found guilty.
-She was convicted on three charges of fraud and one of conspiracy to commit fraud, not two charges of fraud and two of conspiracy.